 And we have some fresh insight from research that can make it easier to stick with.
 (Hint: It’s got nothing to do with “willpower.”)

 The American Psychology Association tells us that the most common reason people give for letting New Year’s resolutions drift away is lack of willpower.

 Let’s assume that goes for any kind of change.

 For sure, there are times when you just don’t feel like keeping the promise you’ve made to yourself.
-But in my book, no one “lacks willpower.”
-If that were the case, offices all over the world would be empty.
+But in reality, no one “lacks willpower.”
+If that were the case, workplaces all over the world would be empty.

 Not only that, but to me “lack of willpower” is like saying “I can’t help it, I’m powerless.”

 My friends, no one is powerless.
-Not me, not you.
-If I sound a bit preachy, so be it, but I know, because I’ve seen thousands of my patients prove that we can do anything we set our minds to.
+Not us, not you.
+If this sound a bit preachy, so be it.
+There are countless hours of video online to prove that human beings can do anything we set our minds to.